Neural Network Matrix Product Operator: A Multi-Dimensionally Integrable Machine Learning Potential: Methods

 We refer to $U$ as $Coordinator$.
 Eq.~(\ref{eq:nnmpo}) can be interpreted as a sort of kernel method, where $\Phi$ serves as a design matrix and $\mathbf{W}$ as kernel weights. $\Phi(\mathbf{q})$ is represented by tensor product basis:

 Let the number of basis functions for every degree of freedom be $N$, $i.e.$ $\rho_i$ takes values $1, 2, \cdots, N$, resulting in a total number of expanded basis $N^f$.
 The model can achieve high representational power by increasing $N$ to a sufficiently large value.
 For simplicity, we rewrite the basis function $\phi_{\rho_i}^{[i]}(q_i)$ as $\phi_{\rho_i}$.
 The choice of the basis function $\phi_{\rho_i}$ is crucial for the performance.
-In the previous study for the handwritten digit classification \cite{stoudenmireSupervisedLearningTensor2016}, the authors employed $\phi_{\rho_i}(x_i)= \left[\cos\left(\frac{\pi}{2}x_i\right), \sin\left(\frac{\pi}{2}x_i\right)\right]$ for the pixel value $x_i$.
+In the previous study for the handwritten digit classification \cite{stoudenmire2016schwab}, the authors employed $\phi_{\rho_i}(x_i)= \left[\cos\left(\frac{\pi}{2}x_i\right), \sin\left(\frac{\pi}{2}x_i\right)\right]$ for the pixel value $x_i$.
 However, this choice is not suitable for the molecular PES.
-For instance, $Baranov$ and $Oseledets$ demonstrated the TT-based PES \cite{baranov_fitting_2015} using $\phi_{\rho_i}$ as Chebyshev polynomial, trained through the combination of tensor cross interpolation \cite{oseledets2010tyrtyshnikov,oseledets2011oseledets} and Chebyshev approximation, which is an interpolation method for Chebyshev nodes.
-Chebyshev nodes are automatically determined once the input interval and the polynomial order are given.
-On the other hand, NN-MPO can be trained through gradient-based optimization, which does not limit the number of training data points.
+For instance, $Baranov$ and $Oseledets$ demonstrated the TT-based PES \cite{baranov2015oseledets} using $\phi_{\rho_i}$ as Chebyshev polynomial, trained through the combination of tensor cross interpolation \cite{oseledets2010tyrtyshnikov,oseledets2011oseledets} and Chebyshev approximation, which is an interpolation method for Chebyshev nodes.
+This tensor train approach selects training data points dynamically through an interpolation process utilizing Chebyshev nodes, which are uniquely determined by specifying the input interval and polynomial order.
+On the other hand, NN-MPO can be trained through gradient-based optimization, which does not limit the number and position of training data points.
 Therefore, we can sample the training data points from the physically reasonable distribution.
 Based on the strong prior knowledge of the PES structure, we chose the following basis function:

 where